elseu/sdu-rancher-deploy-action/README.md

 Those variables will be used to fill up your values.yaml file where you can define those variables with `${DATABASE_URL}` and get replaced with the value that you have given this envrioment variable.

 Its also possible to override the with variables by passing a env variable like `MASTER_URL` that overrides with `url` parameter when it is the master branch that is build.

+`TAG` there is also a TAG variable availiable by default it looks at the current branch / git tag.
+If it is a git tag the tag will be pushed in the variable otherwise it will be the branch name.